Skip to main content

 warning

-You must source the environment in every new terminal.
-If you followed the Getting Started guide, the ROS environment is already sourced automatically via .bashrc.
+You must source the ROS and ulixarm_ros2 workspace in every new terminal before running any ROS 2 commands.
+If you completed the Getting Started guide, this is already handled automatically via your .bashrc.

-RViz will open displaying the robot model.
-Use the Joint State Publisher GUI to interactively change the angle of each joint.
+Use the Joint State Publisher GUI to interactively adjust the angle of each joint and observe how the robot moves.

 info